 Our family is still recalibrating to the skill set needed to live back home in the US.
 Every place we go, it seems, that skill set needs to expand, because each part of the world is unique.
 So wherever we are, I try to watch what the locals are doing and remind my children to do that too!
 It’s a good cultural (and landscape) lesson for us all.

-Ambika Anand Prokop is a teacher, environmental planner and mom.
-She has lived with her family in Asia, the Middle East, Europe and the United States, and she loves creating opportunities for kids to engage with the many fantastic cultures and landscapes of our planet!
+Ambika Anand Prokop is a globetrotting teacher, environmental planner and mom.
+She loves creating fun, interesting, meaningful and educational opportunities for children to engage with the many fantastic cultures and landscapes of our planet.
+Ambika has lived and traveled with her family in Asia, the Middle East, Europe and the United States.